 Step-by-Step: Activate Personalized Content

-Start by mapping each content piece to the audience segment it best serves, then launch controlled personalization tests.
+Map each content piece to the audience segment it serves best, then run controlled personalization tests.
 Aligning intent, format, CTA, and metrics keeps personalization from becoming noisy and makes results actionable.

 Tools & materials

-- Experiment platform: Optimizely, Google Optimize alternatives, or your CMS personalization engine.
+- Experiment platform: Optimizely, Google alternatives, or your CMS personalization engine.

 - Analytics: GA4, a product analytics tool, or server-side event capture.